-Have a special circumstance?
-The Office of Student Financial Assistance has the ability to make adjustments to financial aid eligibility based on a student’s situation or special circumstances.
+Have a special circumstance that requires your Free Application for Federal Student Aid (FAFSA) to be adjusted?
+The Office of Student Financial Assistance has the ability to make adjustments to your financial aid eligibility based on your situation.

 Please note: The school does not have the authority to make direct adjustments to the EFC or the formula used to calculate the EFC, just data elements on the FAFSA which may change the EFC.
 Students who also do not meet the Satisfactory Academic Progress (SAP) policy at the College of DuPage are not eligible to receive Title IV funding via an appeal for Professional Judgment.